GYG-be/.github/profile/README.md

 11) Improve your ideation discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins

-12) Study how economies work; develop intelligence gathering ops on what talents businesses will acquire; study/analyze data from Indeed, et al
+12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from LinkedIn, Indeed, et al